Our experts in residence

 Co-founder and CTO, Enlaye

 Stamati is the Co-founder and CTO of Enlaye, the AI-native Risk Lifecycle Management™ platform for the build world.
-He and his team are on a mission to help all actors in the built environment – contractors, owners, and developers – build better together.
-As CTO, he is responsible for the development of Enlaye’s Risk AI, designed to identify, assess, compare, and manage risk at all stages of the project lifecycle.
+He and his team help all actors in the built environment – contractors, owners, and developers – build better together.
+As CTO, he leads the development of Enlaye’s Risk AI, designed to identify, assess, compare, and manage risk at all stages of the project lifecycle.
 Before launching his venture, Stamati received a PhD in computational neuroscience from Boston University and a BA from the University of Pennsylvania.
 His research focused on bridging the gap between human and artificial intelligence, with a special emphasis on learning, memory, and decision-making.
-His expertise lies at the intersection of AI/ML, mathematics and graph theory, and cognitive neuroscience.
 Based out of the Harvard Innovation Labs in Boston, Stamati is passionate about applying AI to solve real-world problems and mentoring the next generation of tech innovators.
 He is also an avid runner and foodie.

 Jack Lull